MohsenSkimz/Stack-Overflow-Survey-Data-2017/README.md

 - survey_results_schema.csv: gives the questions associated with each data column name

 # Result
-I blogged a post in Medium detailing the results for the public It only takes two min, I am glad to share it with you. [here]()
+I've written a post about my findings You can find it [here](https://medium.com/@A.Aqeel/stack-overflow-survey-data-2017-83eaee6cf991)